 He has musically directed and played in many bands which include the award winning Jiving Lindy Hoppers’ band, The Speakeasy Revival Orchestra, and several successful function bands.

-His principal instruments have been trumpet and keyboards, and these and his other instruments have led him to play with the National Youth Jazz Orchestra, The Jam'd, Mike Berry's Rumpus Band, The Drifters, the Los Palmas 6, with Miranda Sykes, Steve Knightley, Eileen Hunter, Paul Tilley, The Simon Bates Big Band, The Staine Street Sinfonietta, Bazooka Heist!, Straight No Chaser, and for many other people, groups, shows, and productions.
+His principal instruments have been trumpet and keyboards, and these and his other instruments have led him to play with ensembles including the National Youth Jazz Orchestra, The Jam'd, Mike Berry's Rumpus Band, The Drifters, the Los Palmas 6, with Miranda Sykes, Steve Knightley, Eileen Hunter, Paul Tilley, The Simon Bates Big Band, The Staine Street Sinfonietta, Bazooka Heist!, Straight No Chaser, and for many other people, groups, shows, and productions.

 He has recorded on albums for Paul Tilley, Miranda Sykes, Sam Burkey, Andy Duerden, Inju5tice, Katy Newell, and for West Ham F.C.'s entrance music!